About the California College Promise Grant (CCPG) formally known as the Board of Governors (BOG) Fee Waiver

 • Verified with Financial Aid at any time during the 24 months immediately preceding their CCCApply application for admissions as homeless youth, as defined in the federal McKinney-Vento Homeless Assistance Act

-• Have documentation that you are eligible as a dependent of a deceased law enforcement / fire suppression personnel killed in line of duty
+• Dependent of deceased California law enforcement/fire suppression personnel killed in the line of duty

 Students accepted into the Bachelor of Science Respiratory Care program at Skyline College will pay $130.00 per unit for upper division coursework.
 If eligible for the CCPG fee waiver, $46.00 per unit of lower division courses will be waived.
 Eligibility for the CCPG can only be determined by completing a FAFSA or CA Dream Act application.